 The key detractors were Blue Star Limited and Strides Pharma Science.

-The decline in the share price of Blue Star was related to concerns about the impact of the second wave of the Covid-19 pandemic on customer demand.
+Blue Star's decline in share price was related to concerns about the impact of the second wave of the Covid-19 pandemic on customer demand.
 Our discussions with its management have strengthened our conviction in its medium-term prospects.
 They have launched a new range of more affordable air conditioners which should help the company continue gaining market share.
 Its management is also focused on driving cost efficiencies to improve its profitability.

 Strides Pharma Science’s recent performance was affected by a weak flu season in its key US market.
 However, the company has a strong pipeline of new products which should help it gain further scale in its core markets.
 Its investments to build its product portfolio in emerging markets with low penetration should also help to strengthen its growth prospects over the coming periods.
 It is a toehold position in the portfolio.